 Not far from Florence, in the small village of Impruneta, the famous Collazzi estate, also famous for the production of wines and for the majestic namesake villa, awaits you for a very refined tomato soup created by Angela Tucci. «Our spiced tomato soup is made up of a rectangle of grilled tomato soup; Tuscan bread and tomato are scented with curry, turmeric and cinnamon.
 Accompanied by a very fresh cow's milk cheese, it is complemented by slices of fermented milk tomato that gives the palate a boost, while the puffed rice is the crunchy component.
 To finish, a tomato water and a garnish of fresh herbs ».

 Lino Restaurant - Pavia

-If you are not lucky enough to live in Tuscany or to pass through it, a few kilometers from Milan, the chefs Chefs Federico Sgorbini e Andrea Ribaldone they serve the Pappa al pomodoro in one bite!
+If you are not lucky enough to live in Tuscany or to pass through it, a few kilometers from Milan, the chefs Chefs Federico Sgorbini e Andrew Ribaldone they serve the Pappa al pomodoro in one bite!
 From the experience of chef Sgorbini in Val d'Orcia, the idea of recreating the traditional Tuscan recipe was born in a small but delicious taste.
 Everything refers to the typicality: bread soaked in water seasoned with fresh garlic, onion, extra virgin olive oil and tomato, but with some variations.
 The bread is toasted several times and three tomatoes are used, fresh, concentrated and sauce, and everything is napped in tomato water to create a sort of jelly.
 The result is an ox heart-shaped tomato to eat in one bite.